D-modules on rigid analytic spaces II: Kashiwara's equivalence: Introduction

 \subsection{Conventions}

-Throughout the paper $K$ will denote a complete discrete valuation field with valuation ring $\R$.
+Throughout the paper $K$ will denote a complete discrete valuation field of characteristic zero with valuation ring $\R$.
 We fix a non-zero non-unit $\pi \in \R$.
 Throughout Sections \ref{ConthKUL}, \ref{IplusInat} and \ref{Pullpush} we work with \emph{right} modules unless explicitly stated otherwise.